 The costs of conversion of inventories include costs directly related to the units of production, such as direct labor.
 They also include a systematic allocation of fixed and variable production overheads that are incurred in converting materials into finished goods.
 Fixed production overheads are those indirect costs of production that remain relatively constant regardless of the volume of production, such as depreciation and maintenance of factory buildings and equipment, and the cost of factory management and administration.
-Variable production overheads are those indirect costs of productly, with the volume of production, such as indirect materials and indirect labor.
+Variable production overheads are those indirect costs of production that vary directly, or nearly directly, with the volume of production, such as indirect materials and indirect labor.